Israeli medics say 3 killed in stabbing attack near Tel Aviv

 The Al-Aqsa Mosque compound is the third holiest site in Islam and is built on a hilltop that is the holiest site for Jews, who refer to it as the Temple Mount.
 It lies at the emotional heart of the conflict, and Palestinians and Israeli police have clashed there repeatedly in recent weeks.

-Israeli police entered the site to clear away Palestinian protesters on Thursday, after Jewish visits that had been paused for the Muslim holidays resumed.
+Early Thursday, Israeli police entered the site to clear away Palestinian protesters, after Jewish visits that had been paused for the Muslim holidays resumed.

 As the visits resumed, dozens of Palestinians gathered, chanting “God is greatest.”
 Scuffles broke out when the police went to arrest one of them.
 Police fired rubber-coated bullets on the sprawling esplanade as some Palestinians sheltered inside the mosque itself.
 The police could later be seen just inside an entrance to the barricaded mosque.